 This is the original sketch.
 Yes my handwriting isn't great...

 This is a project I hold close to my heart.
-This is an original work of my own from scratch.
-No guide other than, "make it fun and use our colors".
+It is an original work.
+No guidance other than, "make it fun and use our colors".

-At the time, I didn't know I was the installer so I made it as seen in the photograph.
-But, after I went through the design and production process I was informed it was me who would put this piece on the trailer.
+After I went through the design and production process, I was informed I would be installing this graphic.
 The installation process was a lot of trial and error.
-There were bubbles in incredibly inconvenient spots, wrinkles in the edges and pieces that were very small and hard to adhere to the trailer itself, but through problem solving and makeshift tools, I was able to flawlessly finish the project.
+There were bubbles in incredibly inconvenient spots, wrinkles in the edges and pieces that were very small and would not adhere to the trailer, but through problem solving and makeshift tools, I was able to flawlessly finish the project.

 Winter 2024